To navigate the Wall Cemetery pages, use the menu dropdown at the top of each page

 One of their direct descendants was Vernon Palmer Wall, who enlisted in the Navy within days of Pearl Harbor.
 He was assigned to the submarine Seawolf, which was lost at sea with all hands presumed dead on October 7, 1944.
 The Seawolf had been on a secret mission to the Japanese-held Phillipine Islands, delivering interpreters, radar equipment and supplies.
 After delivering their cargo, they were assumed to have been hit by the Japanese and left crippled.
 There is reason to believe now that they were hit by "friendly fire" as they lay crippled, a US destroyer unaware they were firing on a US sub.
-In any case, the Seawolf never returned from her mission.
+Whatever happened, Seawolf never returned from her mission.
 His grieving family put up a cenotaph marker which is dedicated to him.

 Click here to see a photo of Vernon Palmer Wall, and read a bit about his service record, at the On Eternal Patrol website for lost submariners.
 My thanks to Charles Hinman for this link.